-Proper actuator installation is key for best performance.
+Proper actuator installation is key for the best performance.

 Never install your load away from the center of gravity.
 If you're mounting your actuator device on an angle, make sure the load gets pushed so that an equal amount of pressure is placed on both sides.
 Over time, an uneven load can wear away on one side and significantly reduce the lifespan of your actuator in the form of binding.

 Before installing an actuator and turning it on, always make sure the duty cycle of your actuator can handle what you're asking of it.
 Progressive Automations' actuators run a duty cycle of up to 25%.
-If you need a better understanding of what duty cycle is and why it matters, you can visit this page
+If you need a better understanding of what duty cycle is and why it matters, you can visit this post for more information.

 Those internal limit switches tell your actuators it's time to stop and move the other way.
 If a limit switch isn't working correctly, the actuator might run past its length and do damage to your project.
 This can be a problem if the area your actuator is installed in has limited space requirements.
 If you find your limit switches aren't working correctly or they aren't set where you want them to be, think about purchasing external limit switches.
 These can be installed on the outer portion of the device, anywhere along the stroke.